 What Is Soursop and How Do You Eat It?

 Ever heard of soursop?
-Here in the states, it's not a fruit you'll find in your typical produce aisle.
+It's not something you'll find in your typical stateside produce aisle.
 But this tropical fruit is used worldwide for both cooking and medicinal purposes.
 Here you'll learn everything you need to know about soursop, including what it tastes like, its health benefits, and how to cook and eat it.

 What Is Soursop and What Does It Taste Like?